waku-org/pm/2025H1-SUMMARY.md

 - The Waku internal hackathon was a great experiment to identify use-case but also improvements to the Waku dev ex.
 With a focus on building (developer) tribes, its strategic value has increased.
 - Milestones that involved breaking changes were dragged across several Status release; need to review how this is planned to not postponed milestone completion dates by months.
 - Some research items took time to wrap-up, sort bindings, etc. Will discuss with the team on how we can be better are getting research PoC ready for dogfooding.
+- With a refocus on community, need to improve tracking of BD results.